Gomel Airport: History

 Since the mid-1950s, regular flights to Minsk and Kiev from the old Gomel airport to remote regional centers of the region, and sanitary and agricultural aviation were also based here.
 In 1968, the current airport was built with a concrete runway, to which An-24 was the first to land.

-Gomel airport was a hub of Gomelavia airline, which ceased operations on 22 February 2011 due to bankruptcy.
+Gomel airport was a hub of Gomelavia Airlines, which ceased operations on 22 February 2011 due to bankruptcy.

 From 25 July 2011 Belarusian flag carrier, Belavia, started serving flights from Gomel to Kaliningrad during summer seasons once again.

 Besides Belarusian air companies, Latvian flag carrier AirBaltic had served flights between Gomel and Riga in 2006, but this destination has been defunct ever since.

-Gomel airport is now mainly used for charter flights to Italy, Belgium, Spain and some other Western European countries.

-In summer 2014, because of local population's awareness about instability and ongoing war in Ukraine, Belavia started to carry out new charter flights from Gomel to Thessaloniki and Burgas.
+In summer 2014, Belavia started to carry out new charter flights from Gomel to Thessaloniki and Burgas.
 Flights to Kaliningrad since summer 2014 have a stopover at Minsk National Airport.

 During the 2022 Russian invasion of Ukraine, the Gomel Airport was used by the Russian military for military purposes, including launching air strikes against Ukraine, as evidenced by a video released by the Russian Ministry of Defence.